-DOCUMENT DATE OF DISTRIBUTION VIA WEBSITE Test Project January, 2018
+DOCUMENT DATE OF DISTRIBUTION VIA WEBSITE Test Project January, 2019

-3.2 Tasks that will be performed during the contest.

-3.2.1 Hazard Identification7 (60 consecutive minutes.
-Worth 48%) A fundamental principle of Health and Safety is recognizing, assessing and controlling hazards in the workplace.

-The hazard identification activity requires the competitor to demonstrate these skills through identifying hazards in a mock workplace, revealed at the time of the competition, depicting various workplace settings.

-Each competitor will inspect the mock workplace for hazards at their assigned time.

-For this activity, the competitors will be asked to:

-- Identify 12 hazards, and - Record their findings on the hazard identification answer sheet8.

-Competitors will have 60 consecutive minutes to complete this activity.
-There will be more than one competitor in the mock workplace during the activity.

-Hazards found in the mock workplace are simulating and / or depicting actual hazards found in workplaces.

-A Test Project has been developed and contains additional preparation information for this activity.

-3.2.2 Hazard Control Search (3 consecutive hours.
-Worth 32%) Observing people at work and identifying hazards is one skill used by the Health and Safety professional to assist in reducing / eliminating injury / illness in the workplace.

-For this activity competitors will observe selected competitions and find hazard controls that have been implemented for that competition.
+- 3.2 Tasks that will be performed during the contest. - 3.2.1 Hazard Identification7 (60 consecutive minutes.
+Worth 38%) - A fundamental principle of Health and Safety is recognizing, assessing and controlling hazards in the workplace. - The hazard identification activity requires the competitor to demonstrate these skills through identifying hazards in a mock workplace, revealed at the time of the competition, depicting various workplace settings. - Each competitor will inspect the mock workplace for hazards at their assigned time. - For this activity, the competitors will be asked to: - Identify 12 hazards [two (2) for each of the six (6) hazard categories (i.e. physical, biological, chemical, ergonomic, safety, psychological)], - For each hazard, identify the potential harm, how the hazard could be controlled and what type of control it is, - o Identify two (2) well-implemented control measures, and - o Record their findings on the hazard identification answer sheet8. - Competitors will have 60 consecutive minutes to complete this activity.7 - There will be more than one competitor in the mock workplace during the activity. - Hazards found in the mock workplace are simulating and / or depicting actual hazards found in workplaces. - A Test Project has been developed and contains additional preparation information for this activity. - 3.2.2 Hazard Control Search (3 consecutive hours.
+Worth 32%) - Observing people at work and identifying hazards is one skill used by the Health and Safety professional to assist in reducing / eliminating injury / illness in the workplace. - For this activity competitors will observe selected competitions and find hazard controls that have been implemented for that competition.

-Competitors will be escorted by a judge and observe 4 competitions, predetermined by the National Technical Committee (NTC).
-The competitions selected will be revealed at the time of the activity orientation.

-This activity has two components:

-- 1. Observation of four competitions - 2.
-Completion of the Hazard Control worksheets8
+- Competitors will be escorted by a judge and observe 4 competitions, predetermined by the National Technical Committee (NTC).
+The competitions selected will be revealed at the time of the activity orientation. - This activity has two components: - Observation of four competitions - Completion of the Hazard Control worksheets8